Wells and Young's standardizes on LANSA Composer for all formal data exchange

 "From an IT point of view we now have total visibility," continues Bly.
 "We know the exact status of each transmission and where our orders are at.
 In case of any delays, it’s between us and our distribution partner and we can get to the right people quickly.
 We don’t have to call multiple third parties to find out what’s going on."

-After implementing the initial EDI solution, Bly implemented several other EDI solutions with other partners, including a potential solution for Advanced Shipping Notifications (ASN).
-All of these are delivered using LANSA Composer.
+Bly also used LANSA Composer to implement several other EDI solutions, including a solution for Advanced Shipping Notifications (ASN).
 "LANSA Composer is becoming our standard middleware for any external communication and internal ETL (extract, transform and load) solutions," comments Bly.

 Bly and his team are in the process of re-engineering EDI solutions that were put in place before they had LANSA, both for inbound and outbound EDI.
 "We are working towards making LANSA Composer our common platform for all inbound and outbound EDI communication," explains Bly.

-In the near future Wells and Young are also going to use LANSA Composer for customer data integration between its internal systems.
-"We want to establish a formal system based process for managing customer product information between the various systems that we use," explains Bly.
+Bly also plans to use LANSA Composer for data integration between its internal systems.
+"We want to establish a formal system based process for managing information between the various systems that we use," explains Bly.
 "We are standardizing on using LANSA Composer as the glue between our System21 ERP and formal communications with other systems."
-These systems include the System/21 and Aurora ERP solutions, Kelros CRM, Lotus Notes and an in-house developed Enterprise Information System (EIS).
+These systems include the Aurora ERP solution, Kelros CRM, Lotus Notes and an in-house developed Enterprise Information System (EIS).

-Standardizing on LANSA Composer will not remain restricted to the IBM i platform either, as Bly is in the process of using the same LANSA Composer technology in Windows and SQL Server based environments as well.
+Standardizing on LANSA Composer will not remain restricted to ERP integration (which involves IBM i for Wells and Young’s).
+Bly is in the process of using the same LANSA Composer technology in Windows and SQL Server based environments as well.

 Company and System Information